-All people with a positive test will also receive a phone call from the NHS National Contact Tracing Centre as part of Scotland's 'Test and Protect' programme run jointly by the Scotlish Government and the NHS Scotland.
+All people with a positive test will receive a phone call from the NHS National Contact Tracing Centre as part of the Scotland's 'Test and Protect' programme, run jointly by the Scotlish Government and the NHS Scotland.
+Children won't be contacted directly unless this is the preferred contact method provided during the booking of the test.
+Children will be asked to be accompanied by their parent or guardian during the call.